CIRCL/forensic-tools/docs/ext_magic_bytes.md

 ## Details

 How did I come to this sequence?
-The 1st entry of a directory is '.' and the 2nd entry is '..'.
+The ext data structures are very well described in this exceillent book [1].
+The 1st entry of a directory is named '.' and the 2nd entry is named '..'.
 All numbers are represented in little endian.

 <pre>
 4 Bytes: The inode of this file unknown:    ????